alex-bellon/wikipedia/wikipedia.md

 [Side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack) - any attack based on information gained from the implementation of a computer system, rather than weaknesses in the implemented algorithm itself (e.g. cryptanalysis and software bugs).

 [Slowloris](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29) - Another slow DoS attack

+[Zip bomb](https://en.wikipedia.org/wiki/Zip_bomb) - a malicious archive file designed to crash or render useless the program or system reading it.
+It is often employed to disable antivirus software, in order to create an opening for more traditional viruses.

 ### Bugs